wngaw/wngaw.github.io/_posts/2019-05-26-decision_trees.md

 ## Metrics

 For decision trees, different algorithms use different metrics to decide on the best split points.
 Within each algorithm, classification and regression use different metrics as well.
-For classification, Entropy and Gini Impurity are common metrics to evaluate at each split points when generating a decision tree.
-For regression, Variance is usually evaluated at each split point when generating a decision tree.
+For classification, entropy and gini impurity are common metrics to evaluate at each split points when generating a decision tree.
+For regression, variance is usually evaluated at each split point when generating a decision tree.

 #### Entropy - For Classification